Sustainable finance products and services

 Green Loans

-A green loan is a form of financing that enables borrowers to use the proceeds to exclusively fund projects that make a substantial contribution to a climate or environmental objective.
-A green loan is similar to a green bond in that it raises capital for green eligible projects.
-However, a green loan is based on a loan that is done in a private operation with the bank.
-A green bond usually has a bigger volume and could be listed on an exchange or privately placed.
+A green loan is a form of financing that enables borrowers to use the proceeds to exclusively fund projects that contribute to a climate or environmental objective.
+A green loan is based on a loan that is done in a private operation with the bank.

 Sustainability-Linked Bonds

-Sustainability-linked bonds (SLBs) is a fixed income instrument where its financial and/or structural characteristics are tied to predefined sustainability objectives that support the issuer’s overall sustainability strategy.
+Sustainability-linked bonds (SLBs) are a fixed income instrument where its financial and/or structural characteristics are tied to predefined sustainability objectives that support the issuer’s overall sustainability strategy.

 Sustainability-Linked Loans